microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 This post process allows for date based sorting alternative on FHIR Servers that do not natively support _sort.
 The processor implements top level _sort=date or _sort=-date (reverse chron) query parameter for supported resource queries up to a hard maximum of 5000.</br>
 The resources supported for top level_sort=date are: Observation,DiagnosticReport,Encounter,CarePlan,CareTeam,EpisodeOfCare and Claim.
 Any other resources will be ignored and not sorted.</br>
 This processor is limited to process 5000 resource entries in a search-set bundle, it is imperative that you limit your query to not exceed this many resources for accurate results.
-This processor also has the potential to cause server delays in responses for large results sets use with caution and limiting parameters.
+This processor also has the potential to cause server delays in responses for large results sets use with caution.  <I>Hints: Specify large _count parameter value to reduce calls to server and select limiting parameters for resource queries.</I>
-A log warning will be logged for request that exceed the 5000 resource sort limit.</br>
+A log warning will be issued for request that exceed the 5000 resource sort limit, but no error response will be returned just the truncated data set</br>
 This process requires no additional configuration.

 ## Publish Event Post-Processor